maikeleckelboom/seqlok-lab/packages/README.md

   If an arrow does not exist, that import is not allowed.

 - Cross-package imports always use the public `@seqlok/*` entrypoints.
-  Relative paths stay inside a single package.

-- The graph must remain acyclic (no cycles between packages).

-- Runtime packages do not import tooling.
-  Observability flows outward via hooks and domain descriptors into `@seqlok/introspect`.

-- New packages must declare their position in this graph before gaining dependencies.

-- If a change would add a new arrow, update this diagram and the package-level docs in the same pull request.
+- If you add a new package, update both this diagram and the package-level docs in the same pull request.